-The list of items for personal use will vary from student to student and includes:

-Requirements used in lessons, e.g. stationery items, calculator, etc.

-Requirements recommended but not essential for all students, e.g. tissues, art shirt, etc.
+The list of items for personal use will vary from year level to year level and includes: Requirements used in lessons, e.g. stationery items, calculator, etc. Requirements recommended but not essential for all students, e.g. tissues, art shirt, etc.

-All materials can be purchased through Ziggies; however, you are not obliged to use this supplier.
+All materials can be purchased through Campion; however, you are not obliged to use this supplier.
 By purchasing through the nominated supplier the school's fundraising is assisted by way of commission.
 In addition, the supplies are pre-packed according to individual orders and the supplier provides a bookshop for collection at the school site or via Home Delivery for Online Orders.
+Booklists are available to be downloaded or viewed on our website.